 When radar is mentioned, most people picture a metal dish on an airport roof or a giant military installation surrounded by barbed wire.
 However, the physical principle is no more complex than sonar in a car’s parking sensors – I send out an electromagnetic pulse, wait for the reflected echo, and calculate the distance from the time of flight.
-What lies beyond the horizon for the average hobbyist is real-time signal processing, precise frequency synthesis, and phase control of dozens of antenna elements.
+What’s out of reach for the average hobbyist is real-time signal processing, precise frequency synthesis, and phase control of dozens of antenna elements.

-The project AERIS-10 (short for Array Electronic Radar with Integrated System) embarks on the development of a personal, home radar – and everything is made available for free.
+The project AERIS-10 (short for Array Electronic Radar with Integrated System) sets out to build a homebrew radar – and everything is made available for free.
 Schematics, layout (PCB), firmware for FPGA and microcontroller, simulations, BOM.
 Everything is on GitHub.

 Why 10.5 GHz?
 This band (X-band) has historically been popular for weather radars and highway speed detectors – components for this frequency are relatively accessible, and we have ready-made antennas and reference designs.
 The wavelength (~2.9 cm) also allows for reasonably small antenna arrays with good spatial resolution.